 Everyone is vulnerable, Even Apple Computers

-The truth about viruses and malicious software is that everyone can be affected for it.
-For a long time, there has been a rumor saying that an Apple MacBook can’t get a virus, that viruses is something for Windows-machines only.
+The truth about viruses and malicious software is that everyone can be affected by it.
+For a long time, there has been a rumor saying that an Apple MacBook can’t get a virus, that viruses are something for Windows-machines only.
 This is of course not true at all.
-In an article from Macworld, it’s clear that viruses for MacBook’s is something that very much exist.
-In fact, the company Malwarebytes saw an increase of 270% in 2017 for viruses on Macs.
+In an article from Macworld, it’s clear that viruses for MacBook’s are something that very much exists.
+The company Malwarebytes saw an increase of 270% in 2017 for viruses on Macs.

-But viruses is not only for Windows-computers and Macs, it can be found in basically anything these days.
+But viruses are not only for Windows-computers and Macs, but it can also be found in basically anything these days.
 Our TVs are connected to the internet, many households have some form of smart device, cars are filled with software and it’s more common to have them connected to the internet as well.
 And I haven’t even mentioned the computer in your pocket, your mobile phone.

 This is the reality that we live in.
 We love being connected to the internet at all times.
 The problem is that if you don’t protect yourself in these new times, you can end up with a world of trouble.
 This is how you do it.

 Having a good antivirus-software is number one, always.
 But it doesn’t have to cost money.
 If you are running Windows 8 or 10, you already have a good antivirus.
 Windows Defender is a perfect antivirus-program and you can rely on it to always protect you.
 If you are running Mac, you are safe as well from the start.
 Apple does a lot to make sure your machine is safe.